UTexas80/GlenCFalk_HelloFriend/docs/README.md

 ## Acknowledgments

-* Eric Scott(https://github.com/Aariq)for the [Making a website in RStudio](http://www.ericrscott.com/2017/12/19/making-a-website-in-rstudio/) post.
+* [Eric Scott](https://github.com/Aariq)for the [Making a website in RStudio](http://www.ericrscott.com/2017/12/19/making-a-website-in-rstudio/) post.
 I wouldn't been able to accomplish this without Eric's assistance.
 * [Nan Xiao](https://nanx.me/) - Thank you for your patience.
 * Thanks to [blogown](https://github.com/rstudio/blogdown) package from Yihui.